hosseini72/PythonTypeGuide-Type-Hinting-for-Modern-Python-AI-Agents/level1/Utilities/final.md

         return result

     def _check_credentials(self, username: str, password: str) -> bool:
-        # Implementation
+        # Implementation that can be overridden
         return True

-    # This method should not be overridden by subclasses
-    def _log_attempt(self, username: str, success: bool) -> None:
+    @final  # Correctly marking this method as final def _log_attempt(self, username: str, success: bool) -> None:
         """Log authentication attempts - security critical, do not override."""
         # Implementation that should not be changed
         pass

-    # Using Final to prevent override in type checkers
-    def verify_token(self, token: str) -> bool:
+    @final  # Correctly marking this method as final def verify_token(self, token: str) -> bool:
         """Final method that should not be overridden."""
         # Implementation
         return len(token) > 0

-    # Explicit notation for methods that should not be overridden
-    # (Python 3.8+)
-    def revoke_access(self, user_id: str) -> None:
+    @final  # Correctly marking this method as final def revoke_access(self, user_id: str) -> None:
         """Revokes all access for a user."""
         # Implementation